 She screamed for ten days.
 Whatever the beast was, whatever it wanted, it was torturing her mind.
 Dardanson watched.
 He was helpless.
 At the end of the tenth day, the cloud dispersed and she was once again Lady Elizabeth.
 Dardanson swore from that day on never to leave her side.
 Never to expose her to the dangers lurking in the dark.

-More years passed, and he wasn’t the one to decide their fate.
+More years passed, but he wasn’t the one to decide their fate.
 Elizabeth had chosen to leave.
 She chose to go somewhere he was not able to follow despite his sworn duty to protect her.
 An unraveling ensued.
 He could only protect her when she would return to his charge.
 Even then, she would often return to him as a stranger.
 She paid him no mind, but he kept his resolve.
-He could only protect her when she was with him, and he fought for her with all that he was.
+He could only protect her when she was with him, but he fought for her with all that he was.
 He kept her safe when she was with him.
 It was all he could do.

 Years passed.
-Then one day she had come back from traveling and stayed a few days.
+Then one day she had come back from traveling.
 During this time, the demon returned.
 The black haze had dissipated some to reveal the outline of a man.
 The yellow eyes and deep laugh remained unchanged.